ka411/Hackathon-ML-Model-for-Song-Prediction/README.md

 K-Nearest Neighbors (KNN) for similarity-based recommendation

 Recommendation Engine
-The final pipeline suggests genres or songs a user is most likely to enjoy based on learned patterns.
+The final pipeline suggests genres or songs a user will most likely enjoy based on learned patterns.

 🧠 Tech Stack
 Languages: Python